rithhaikal/CareSignal/README.md

 ## 🚀 Features

-- **Instant Risk Assessment:** Rule-based evaluation determines severity instantly (Safe, Clinic, Emergency).
+- **Instant Risk Assessment**
+  Rule based evaluation determines severity instantly (Safe, Clinic, Emergency)

-- **AI Guidance & Follow-up:** Gemini generates structured next steps and allows users to ask contextual follow-up questions.
+- **AI Guidance and Follow up**
+  Gemini generates structured next steps and supports contextual follow up

+- **Multilingual Support**
-- **Multilingual:** English 🇬🇧 and Bahasa Malaysia 🇲🇾 support.
+  English 🇬🇧 and Bahasa Malaysia 🇲🇾

-- **Nearby Clinics:** Find nearby healthcare facilities via Google Maps integration.
+- **Nearby Care Finder**
+  Opens Google Maps to find nearby clinics or hospitals

 ---

+## ⚡ How It Works

+1. **Symptom Input**
+   Users select predefined symptoms or add custom ones

+2. **Risk Evaluation**
+   A rule based system determines severity instantly

+3. **AI Guidance**
+   Gemini generates structured next steps, timelines, and warning signs

+4. **Language Toggle**
+   Users can switch between English and Bahasa Malaysia without regenerating core results

+---

+## 🌍 Problem and Impact

+Many users are unsure whether their symptoms require urgent care or can be safely monitored at home.
+This leads to panic, delayed treatment, or unnecessary hospital visits.

+CareSignal reduces uncertainty by providing immediate risk assessment and clear next step guidance in seconds.

+---

-## 🏗️ Architecture & Tech Stack
+## 🏗️ Architecture and Tech Stack

-CareSignal uses a lightweight client-server model:
+CareSignal uses a simple and scalable client server model:

-- **Frontend (React 19 + Vite + Tailwind v4):** Handles user flow, rule-based severity calculation, and UI.
+- **Frontend**
+  React 19, TypeScript, Vite, Tailwind CSS
+  Handles UI, symptom flow, and rule based severity logic

+- **Backend**
+  Express.js
-- **Backend (Express.js):** A secure proxy server that manages Gemini API requests (keeping your API key hidden) and serves the production build.
+  Acts as a secure proxy for Gemini API and serves production build

-- **AI Engine (Google Gemini):** Processes symptom context to return structured guidance and powers the chat.
+- **AI Engine**
+  Google Gemini
+  Generates structured JSON guidance based on user input

+---

+## 🧠 Key Design Decisions

+- **Instant results first**
+  Users see severity immediately without waiting for AI

+- **AI as enhancement not dependency**
+  Core experience works even if AI fails

+- **Mobile first UX**
+  Designed with sticky actions and low friction flows

+- **Cost aware AI usage**
+  Responses are reused across language toggles to reduce API calls

+- **Structured AI output**
+  AI is constrained to return predictable JSON for reliability

+---

+## 🤖 AI Usage Disclosure

+This project uses AI tools including ChatGPT and Google Gemini.

+AI was used to:
+- Assist with UI implementation and iteration
+- Help refine prompt structure
+- Generate structured health guidance based on user input

+The core system design including:
+- Risk classification logic
+- User flow and interaction design
+- Decision making structure

+was designed and implemented manually.

+All AI outputs are constrained, validated, and integrated into a controlled system.
+The team is able to explain and justify all parts of the codebase during evaluation.

 ---